davidjtorres/davidjtorres/README.md

-# Hi there, This is David, a Software Engineer, Python developer and Javascript developer with over 7 years of experience building software 👋
+# Hey there, this is David 👋

-🚀 **Software Engineer | Aspiring ML Engineer | Founder at [Ticketing Company Name]**
+🚀 Software Engineer

-I'm a full-stack developer with 8 years of experience, currently transitioning into **Data Engineering** and **ML for forest carbon projects**.
-I'm also building my own **ticketing company** 🚀.
+I'm a seasoned sotware engineer, Python and Javascript developer.

 ## 💡 My Interests
 - Python programming